 After a relatively light travel year in 2013, I decided to kick off 2014 with a 6-week trip through Central America.

 I began with Guatemala, which I'd visited briefly from Belize in 2006 to see the ruins at Tikal.

 I spent two weeks walking the cobblestone streets of Antigua, admiring the views around Lake Atitlan, swimming in scenic Semuc Champey, soaking up the Caribbean vibe in Livingston, and checking out the Maya world’s largest stone stelae at Quirigua.

 I traveled overland from Livingston, Guatemala, to Copan, Honduras, which required various modes of transport, including boat, bus, and taxi.

 It was tiring, and while the Copan ruins are nicely maintained, they weren't as impressive as Tikal or the ones I'd seen in Mexico the year before.

-From Copan, I made another full day’s journey overland to San Salvador, capital of El Salvador.
+From Copan, I made another full day's journey overland to San Salvador, the capital of El Salvador.

 Exhausted from too many slow, uncomfortable chicken buses, I decided to limit my time in El Salvador to just two nights (long enough to visit the country's only UNESCO World Heritage Site) and fly to Roatan, Honduras.